 What does Osteopathic treatment involve?

 Osteopathic treatment focuses on the ‘whole body’ by increasing joint mobility, relieving muscle tension and enhancing the blood and nerve supply to tissues.
-The concept is that the techniques used help the body’s own healing mechanisms restore full function of the body.
+The concept is that the techniques used help the body’s healing mechanisms restore the full function of the body.
 These techniques can include: soft tissue massage, joint manipulation, stretching, acupuncture and more.
-Osteopath’s will also give you advice on health and exercises to promote correct posture.
-The goal of this holistic approach is to help your body find a state of balance with each treatment specifically tailored to a patient’s needs.
+Osteopaths will also advise you on health and exercises to promote correct posture.
+This holistic approach aims to help your body find a balance with each treatment specifically tailored to a patient’s needs.

 What is the difference between Osteopathy and Physiotherapy?